Facebook Advertising for Small Business Owners

 The sad truth is that even large brands with hundreds of thousands of users don’t achieve the level of engagement you would expect.
 And just because you actually reach your target audience, does not mean they will engage with your post with a Click, Like, Share, or Comment.
 And it certainly doesn’t mean they will visit your website.

 According to VentureBeat, there are “more than 60 million businesses” on Facebook.
 However only 4 million of those businesses “are actively advertising on Facebook.”
 And that’s the good news.
 If only 15% of businesses are advertising on Facebook, there is room for your business, even in a highly competitive category.

-The 85% of business that aren’t advertising on Facebook may have run a few ads and received poor results, and stopped posting ads.
+The 85% of business that are not advertising on Facebook may have run a few ads and received poor results, so they stopped posting ads.
 That is beneficial to your business, and should be viewed as an opportunity to create awareness.

 Social media channels are free and users have a love/hate relationship with most of them.
 The problem with these free channels is money.
 If you want to gain an audience for your business on Facebook, Twitter, Instagram or LinkedIn suddenly the game changes to Pay to Play.
-You have taken the time to set up your profiles correctly, your messaging is clear, and you post frequently enough to be noticed, and you post quality links.
+You have taken the time to set up your profiles correctly, your messaging is clear, you have a great brand proposition, and you post frequently enough to be noticed, and you post quality content.
 But you also have the not-so-invisible form of competition in the very same space.

-Facebook has a variety of advertising options, and as a business owner you have to decide where your marketing dollars will be most effective.
+Facebook has a variety of advertising options, and as a business owner you must decide where your marketing dollars will be most effective.